Today, I decided to take some time out to answer a couple of them.

 Question: Do other songwriters use song plots?

-Answer: I’m not sure that other writers consciously think of song plots or not.
+Answer: I'm not sure whether other writers consciously think of song plots or not.
 I know some do.
-And I can definitely point to lots of major hits that follow the same pattern as this song plot:
+And I can point to lots of major hits that follow the same pattern as this song plot:

 Verse: How things are

 Chorus: How I wish things were

 Just that little plot can give your song sections contrast and a place to go.